-Help to Buy is a government-backed equity loan scheme designed to help first-time buyers get on the property ladder.
-It is one of several measures the government has put in place that help Brits access affordable homes.
+Help to Buy is a government-backed equity loan scheme in England and Wales designed to help first-time buyers get onto the property ladder.
+It is one of several measures the government has put in place to help Brits afford to buy a home.

 The Help to Buy Equity Loan scheme enables first-time buyers to purchase a new build property with just a 5% deposit.
 Users of the scheme can borrow up to 20% (rising to 40% in London) of the purchase price from the government.
 The loan is then interest-free for five years.

 The home needs to meet certain requirements to qualify, including being your primary residence and falling within a region-specific price cap.
 The scheme is time-limited, with applications currently set to run until March 2023.